GovTechSG/sgds/collections/_components/README.md

 # Steps to construct a component page
 1. Navigate to ```collections/_components/template.html```
-2. Duplicate the file and rename to the component name.
+2. Duplicate the file and rename to the component name in lower case.
+Use - for space.

 # Front end matter